the soundtrack to your weekend ft. chaz bundick meets the mattson 2, code walk, and declan mckenna

-Chaz Bundick aka Toro Y Moi aka Les Sins aka PLUM is properly brilliant.
+Chaz Bundick, aka Toro Y Moi aka Les Sins aka PLUM, is properly brilliant.
 Whatever the project, if his name is attached to it, we guarantee you it will be quality.
-Here we find him teaming up with twin brothers The Mattson 2 for a cosmic adventure down the local psych-jazz bowling alley apparently touched by the spirit of Sun Ra, Miles Davis and The Zombies.
+Here we find him teaming up with twin brothers The Mattson 2 for a cosmic adventure down the local psych-jazz bowling alley apparently touched by the spirit of Sun Ra, Miles Davis, and The Zombies.
 Directed by the man behind Chaz's Live From Trona concert film shot in the heart of the Mojave desert, Harry Isrealson, the visuals are both warm and really, really cool.
-On 31 March, there'll be a whole album of this out on his own Company Records.
+On March 31, there'll be a whole album of this out on his own Company Records.
 We are all made of star stuff.
 This lot are made of whole galaxies.

 Kelly Lee Owens is good, isn't she?
-We had a nice chat with her once last year so it's exciting to see the Welsh songstress gearing up for a full album release/collaborating with the also good Jenny Hval.
-It's out on 24 March via Smalltown Supersound, don't you know...
+We had a nice chat with her once last year so it's exciting to see the Welsh songstress gearing up for a full album release, and collaborating with the also good Jenny Hval.
+It's out on March 24 via Smalltown Supersound, don't you know.